joeduffy/joeduffy.github.io/_posts/2015-11-03-a-tale-of-three-safeties.md

 most visible artifact are the [safety profiles]( https://github.com/isocpp/CppCoreGuidelines/blob/master/CppCoreGuidelines.md#S-profile) we recently launched as part of the C++ Core Guidelines effort.
-I expect more to show up in C# 7 and the C# AOT work we're doing right now, in conjunction with our cross-platform efforts.
-Midori was greenfield, whereas these environments require delicate compromise, which has been fun, but slowed down some of the transfer of these ideas into production.
+I expect more to show up in C# 7 and the C# AOT work we're doing right now as we take .NET cross-platform.
+Midori was greenfield, whereas these environments require delicate compromises, which has been fun, but slowed down some of the transfer of these ideas into production.
 I'm happy to finally start seeing some of it bearing fruit.

 The combination of memory, type, and concurrency safety gave us a powerful foundation to stand on.
 Most of all, it delivered a heightened level of